protesilaos/my-website/_books/2026-05-13-reading-mask-of-phantes.md

 ---
-title: "Philosophy: reading my 'The mask of Phantes' story"
+title: "Reading my 'The mask of Phantes' story"
 excerpt: "In this video I read out loud the story I wrote titled 'The mask of Phantes'."
 layout: vlog
 mediaid: "HKugnWiwHSQ"